-15. In Chapter 1 RISK FACTORS, the text under the header 1.5.2 Risks of significant interest rate changes shall be deleted and replaced as follows:
+1.5.2 Risks of significant interest rate changes

-"Interest rates rose significantly in 2022 and 2023 after many years of low interest rates.
+Since the beginning of 2022, interest rates have been rising after years of low interest rates.
 In this context, the BNPP Group's results have been and could continue to be significantly affected in a number of ways.
 The increase in interest rates increases the cost of funding for the BNPP Group through higher interest rates on liabilities such as short-term deposits, commercial paper and bonds, as well as the risk of arbitrage by customers between non-interest-bearing deposits and interest-bearing deposits (compounded in France by policy decisions to increase rates on regulated savings, including to levels above the return received by banks on the same deposits).
-This increase in the cost of funding could create an imbalance and a reduction in net interest margin as a result of the BNPP Group holding a significant portfolio of loans originated in a low interest rate environment.
+This can create an imbalance and a reduction in net interest margin as a result of the BNPP Group holding a significant portfolio of loans originated in a low interest rate environment.
 The BNPP Group may also have difficulty (in particular due to the usury rate in France) promptly reflecting higher interest rates in new mortgage or other fixed-rate consumer or corporate loans, while the cost of customer deposits and hedging costs would increase more rapidly.
-In addition, the ECB modified in 2022 and 2023 the instruments it used previously to implement "quantitative easing" and enhance bank liquidity, including, for example, the creation of a "transmission protection instrument" and the amendment of the conditions of its longer-term refinancing operations ("TLTRO III"); as the BNPP Group hedges its overall interest rate position, any change in the terms and conditions affecting these instruments may lead to adjustments in this hedge, which has had and could have an adverse impact on the results of the BNPP Group.
-As a result of these adjustments, the BNPP Group recorded an extraordinary charge of EUR 938 million against its net banking income at 31 December 2023.
+In addition, the ECB has been modifying in recent months its instruments used in recent years to implement "quantitative easing" and enhance bank liquidity (e.g. the creation of a "transmission protection instrument" and the amendment of the conditions of its longer-term refinancing operations ("TLTRO 3")); as the BNPP Group hedges its overall interest rate position, any change in the terms and conditions affecting these instruments may lead to adjustments in this hedge, which could have an adverse impact on the results of the BNPP Group.